LogicAtom/flask-task-manager-project/README.md

 CRUD functions are handled via buttons for UI simplicity.

 ### User Stories/Extended Scenarios
-    Anyone interested in locating Hidden Gems, which are local locations that don't get much if any publication, but are the most amazing places.

-    The average user to this site could Register to become a Community Member and Login to access database features that are only available to registered users.
+    Average person looking to add Tasks into a MongoDB database with a calendar due date and urgent or non-urgent switch.

     Editing and Deleting posts directly communicates with MongoDB and only the post creator can see those buttons for their own posts.

     Everyone can view all posts.
 ******
 ### Wireframes, mockups, diagrams etc. that were created as part of the design process.
+PLEASE NOTE THAT THIS SECTION NEEDS UPDATING

 https://github.com/LogicAtom/TargetShooter/tree/main/wireframes/versions/version2

 Documentation for wireframes: I have included the wireframes in sequential order to show my direction for the layout, even though the final product doesn't use some of the elements.
 Its pretty self explanatory.